What is the Difference Between Raw and Certified Coins?

 What is a Raw Coin?

 A raw coin refers to a coin that has not undergone any professional grading or certification process.
-These coins are typically obtained directly from circulation, coin dealers, trade, or even online auctions.
+These coins are typically obtained directly from circulation, coin dealers, trade, or even online auctions, like our HiBid.com or eBay.com auctions.

 Why do Collectors buy Raw Coins?